learn-co-curriculum/ds-flex-phase-1-project-overview/README.md

 -------------------------

-After completing Topics 1-10, you should be all set to tackle the Phase 1 Project! [[Assignment Link 🔗 ]()]
+After completing Topics 1-10, you should be all set to tackle the Phase 1 Project!